keboola/connection-docs/overview/index.md

 ### Extensions
 KBC, as an environment consisting of many built-in interoperating components (Storage, Transformations, Readers etc.), can be extended with arbitrary code to extract, manipulate or write data.
 There are two types of extensions:
-[Custom Extensions](https://developers.keboola.com/extend/) and [Generic Extractor](todo).
+[Custom Extensions](https://developers.keboola.com/extend/) and Generic Extractor.
 They can be created by us or by 3rd parties, and can be offered to other KBC users as well.

+### Input / Output Mapping
+coming soon

 ## External Environment Schema